andregoetz/python-autorotate/README.md

 # Autorotate

-Rotates your screen on a device with an accelerator device that is running **KDE Plasma on Wayland**.
+Rotates your screen on a device with an accelerator sensor that is running X11 or **Wayland (on KDE Plasma)**.

 Includes a tray icon app to enable and disable the automatic rotation.